blaenk/blaenk.github.io/provider/notes/game-development.markdown

 # Build System

-The best build system in my opinion is [CMake](/notes/cmake/), which can generate build files on various platforms.
+The best build system for a game in my opinion is [CMake](/notes/cmake/), which can generate build files on various platforms.
 Perhaps the only thing --- as minor as it may be --- that bothered me about developing on Windows was the fact that all settings were mainly configured through a GUI, hidden in various sections and so on.
 This felt very haphazard to me, mainly difficult to grok which settings were manually specified --- they are emboldened in the GUI, but scattered throughout various property sheets, sections, and dialogs.

 With CMake, I can define all of the settings I want in a CMake file and have a neat Visual Studio project be generated from it.
 Likewise on POSIX systems, Makefiles are automatically created.